|Tuition fee:|| |

 The award is open to MBS students studying MSc Human Resource Management and Industrial Relations courses and working towards Chartered Institute of Personnel Development (CIPD) membership.
 To gain membership, students carry out a range of additional work beyond that required by the MSc course, and submit their portfolio by the end of October in the year they complete the course.
 The winner will receive the prize for the 'Best application of personal development as demonstrated through the CIPD portfolio'.
 The prize will be presented by Michael Widera from BP at the graduation reception in December.

-Module details The course consists of both compulsory and optional taught units.
-Compulsory course units include: Human Resource Management: Strategy and Practice; Multinational and Comparative Employment Systems; Employment Policy and Practice; Research Methods for Organisations; Industrial Relations; and Human Resource Management: Context and Organisations.
+The course consists of both compulsory and optional taught units.
+Compulsory course units include: Human Resource Management: Strategy and Practice; Multinational and Comparative Employment Systems; Employment Policy and Practice; Research Methods for Organisations; Industrial Relations; Employment Law; and Human Resource Management: Context and Organisations.
 Optional course units include: Comparative Industrial Relations; International Labour Law and Regulation; and International Human Resource Management.

 Full entry requirements